The 5-Minute Breathwork Reset You Can Do at Your Desk

 An at-home how-to guide in the Recharge subcategory

 Let’s be real: your inbox is overflowing, your shoulders are hunched near your ears, and your brain feels like it’s running on three tabs and a prayer.
-You don’t need another hour-long meditation app or a fancy yoga mat.
-What you need is a micro-reset—something so simple, so immediate, you can do it without leaving your chair.
+You might feel a persistent tightness in your chest or a buzzing anxiety that makes it impossible to focus on a single task.
+You don’t need another hour long meditation app that requires a subscription or a fancy yoga mat rolled out in the middle of your living room.
+What you need is a micro reset, something so simple and so immediate that you can do it without leaving your chair or notifying your coworkers.

 Enter: the 5-Minute Breathwork Reset.

-This isn’t woo-woo.
-It’s neuroscience-backed, desk-friendly, and designed for the overwhelmed professional, the remote worker, the parent juggling Zoom calls and laundry, or anyone who’s forgotten how to breathe deeply since 2020.
+This isn’t woo woo.
+It is neuroscience backed, desk friendly, and designed for the overwhelmed professional, the remote worker, the parent juggling Zoom calls and laundry, or anyone who’s forgotten how to breathe deeply since 2020.
+When we are stressed, we tend to engage in chest breathing, which is shallow and keeps the body in a state of high alert.
+By consciously shifting the way we inhale and exhale, we can manually override our stress response.

 🌬️ The 5-Minute Breathwork Reset (Step-by-Step)